nestjs/docs.nestjs.com/content/techniques/hot-reload.md

 ### Without CLI

-If you are not using [Nest CLI](http://localhost:4200/cli/overview), the configuration will be slightly more complex (will require more manual steps).
+If you are not using the [Nest CLI](http://localhost:4200/cli/overview), the configuration will be slightly more complex (will require more manual steps).

 #### Installation